pantheon-systems/wp-decoupled-preview/readme.txt

 `wp plugin install decoupled-preview --activate`

+Additional information on configuring the plugin can be found in the configuration section of the project details.

 == Frequently Asked Questions ==

 = What type of content can be previewed? =

 While we hope to expand in the future, the initial release of this plugin only supports NextJS.
-It was developed in support of [Pantheon's Next WordPress Starter](https://github.com/pantheon-systems/next-wordpress-starter), but can be applied to other
-NextJS sites using a similar approach.
+It was developed in support of [Pantheon's Next WordPress Starter](https://github.com/pantheon-systems/next-wordpress-starter), but can be applied to other NextJS sites using a similar approach.

 == Changelog ==

-= 0.2.1 =
+= 1.0.0 =
 * Bugfixes and refactoring.

 = 0.1.0 =